 "It was.
 Being Avqilkarvah was all we had in common, but it was enough."
 Marrika paused after picking up another vial and her head tilted to one side.
-"I'm reminded I have not talked to my old vah since we got back."
+"I'm reminded I have not talked to my old vah in a while."